FinleyMcIlwaine/eventlog-live-infra/README.md

 ### Profiling

-Compile your application with the `-eventlog` GHC option to enable eventlog emission (and perhaps `-rtsopts` if you wish to supply heap profiling RTS options).
-Run your application with flags `+RTS -l --eventlog-flush-interval=1` to enable the eventlog and make the RTS flush the events queue every second.
+Compile your application with the `-eventlog -rtsopts` GHC options to link with the eventlog-capable RTS and allow heap profling RTS options.
+Run your application with flags `+RTS -l -hT --eventlog-flush-interval=1` to enable the eventlog, enable heap profiling, and make the RTS flush the events queue every second.

 Set the `GHC_EVENTLOG_SOCKET` environment variable to the path of the socket created by your instrumented application.